 Environmental Design & Wayfinding

-We work in tandem with architects, interior designers and fabricators —marrying architecture, signage, and environmental design to create visually distinctive graphic solutions.
-Through the use of thoughtful programming and a client focused team approach, we deliver integrated wayfinding and environmental graphic solutions that simplify complex environments and change the way people experience the world around them.
+As an interdisciplinary designer, I work in tandem with architects, interior designers, and fabricators —marrying signage, environmental graphics, and art to create visually distinctive memorable environments.
+Through the use of thoughtful programming and a client-focused team approach, I deliver integrated solutions that simplify complex environments and change the way people experience the world around them.

 It’s all about delivering clear information at the right time, in the right location, and when executed well it virtually disappears.